 Example 2: Product Fit

-• Scenario: An eCommerce platform finds that users struggle with a confusing interface.
+- Scenario: A B2B or B2C eCommerce platform finds that users struggle with a confusing interface.

 The more you know your customers and potential customers, the better you can develop personalized strategies for them.
 The conversion, customer satisfaction, and retention rates will improve as a consequence.